Kirkuk–Haifa oil pipeline: Communications

-Between September 1932 and finished April 24, 1933 one pair of telegraph and one pair of telephone wires were installed along the route.
+Between September 1932 and April 1933, one pair of telegraph and one pair of telephone wires were installed along the route.
 Nearly 26,000 tubular steel poles weighing 3,500 tons and 5,000 miles or 700 tons of cadmium copper wire were required.
 The posts were 25 feet high with a 48-inch cross arm and placed 211 feet apart (25 poles per mile), except if the terrain made this impractical.
 In that case some of the poles were 28 and 32 feet high as well.
-The river crossings were of course entirely different cases of special terrain.
+The river crossings were entirely different cases of special terrain.